djacobow/ircdemo/server/NOTES.md

 Several files needed to run this server are not checked into the repo.

 `mysql_creds.json`
+`aws_creds.json`

-Contains credentials for mysql for storing data.
-The file should look like this:
+Contains credentials for mysql or AWS for storing data.
+The `mysql_creds` should look like this:

 ```json
 {